ivan-saorin/python-template/README.md

+# Py Project

-# A python template project
+## A python template project

+This template provides a solid foundation for your Python project.
+Let's go through each component and explain how it addresses your requirements:

+The following is the project structure:

 ```bash
 project_name/